PhilipMay/mltb/README.md

 This is the machine learning tool box.
 A collection of userful machine learning tools intended for reuse and extension.

 The toolbox contains the following modules:
-* keras - callbacks for metrics and tools
+* keras - Keras callbacks for metrics and various Keras tools
-* lightgbm - metric tools
+* lightgbm - metric tool functions for LightGBM
-* metrics - several metrics
+* metrics - several metric implementations
 * plot - plot and visualisation tools
 * tools - various statistical tools